Algarkirk: Geography

-The village was once served by Algarkirk and Sutterton railway station on the now-closed line connecting Boston and Spalding.
-The A16 has been rebuilt on the former railway, so Algarkirk village lies between this and the old road, now the B1397.
+The village was once served by Algarkirk and Sutterton railway station on the now-closed Lincolnshire Loop Line that connected Boston and Spalding.
+The A16 has been rebuilt on the former railway line although the station building is now a showroom.
+Algarkirk lies close to the B1397.
 The Boston-Algarkirk Diversion opened in October 1991.
 The village primary school, the Fourfields school, is shared with Sutterton.

-The village lies hard against the parish boundary with Sutterton, so that the two parish churches are six or seven hundred metres apart.
+The village is close to the parish boundary with Sutterton, so that the two parish churches are six or seven hundred metres apart.
 While most of the parishes in Holland are more or less long and narrow so as to include both saltmarsh and fen, this was originally achieved in Algarkirk by having a detached fen about 12 kilometres away, in Holland Fen.
 This is now part of Amber Hill parish and ward.

 It constitutes part of Five Villages electoral ward, one of eighteen rural wards in the borough, each comprising one or more parishes.